-The Hodson Award is conferred on a palaeontologist who has had no more than 10 years of full time experience after their PhD, excluding periods of parental or other leave, but not excluding periods spent working in industry, and who has made a notable contribution to the science.
+The Hodson Award is conferred on a palaeontologist who has had no more than ten years of full-time experience after their PhD (excluding periods of parental or other leave, but not excluding periods spent working in industry) and who has made a notable contribution to the science.
 Please note that, in recognition of the disruption caused by the COVID-19 pandemic, Council have decided that 2020 should be discounted when calculating the years of full-time experience.

 Nominations are invited by 31st March each year.